Tim Bendzko

 Tim Bendzko (born 9 April 1985) is a German singer-songwriter.
-He achieved nationwide recognition with his song "Nur noch kurz die Welt retten" and becoming the winner on the Bundesvision Song Contest.
+He achieved nationwide recognition with his song "Nur noch kurz die Welt retten" and becoming the winner of the 2011 Bundesvision Song Contest.

 Career

 Bendzko grew up in the Köpenick region of Berlin.
 As a teenager, he attended a sport gymnasium and played with the FC Union Berlin club football up to the "B" age level, around 16.
 His musical career began with guitar lessons, which he decided to start taking when he was 11 or 12 years old.
 At age 16, he wrote his first songs.
 After taking his Abitur, he studied Protestant Theology and non-Christian religions at the Free University of Berlin.
 He ended his studies after 5 semesters without getting a degree.
 He then worked temporarily as an auctioneer in the car trade.